mllinares/eqchlorine/README.md

 - scipy
 - colorama

-Creating a virtual environment to install those libraries is highly recommended
+Creating a virtual environment to install those libraries is highly recommended.

 With Conda/Miniconda: